MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

    ```R
    utils::setInternet2(TRUE)
    ```
-1. Save the file and restart Microsoft R Server.
+1. Save the file and restart Machine Learning Server.
-1. Repeat on every machine on which Microsoft R Server is installed.
+1. Repeat on every machine on which Machine Learning Server is installed.
 1. Run the diagnostic test or code execution again.